CoderYihaoWang/projects/README.md

 We learn by creating.
 So, alongside my journey of learning software engineering, I have made some interesting projects which I am proud of.
 Here is a list:

+- **Sorta** (_This project is work in progress_) A language agnostic visualization tool that animates sorting algorithms.

+    - **Sorta** (WIP): the frontend, creates animations of sorting algorithms by steps retrieved from backend API.

+    - **[Sorta.Net](https://github.com/CoderYihaoWang/sorta.net)** (Done) The C# implementation of the backend API.
+It generates steps that represent the operations during sorting algorithms, and sends these to the frontend for visualization.

 - **[Gomoku](https://github.com/CoderYihaoWang/gomoku)** A Gomoku game built with Golang.
 It is a command-line game, yet it looks pretty.
 It uses WebSocket for real-time gaming, and supports rooms and chatting.

 - **[GitClock](https://github.com/CoderYihaoWang/gitclock)** An app that shows your Github clock type by analyzing your commit history.
 It was built with React and TypeScript and deployed on [GitHub Pages](https://coderyihaowang.github.io/gitclock/).